 This is the ldapMappings ID value from GET /ldapMappings (username and password )

-This filter looks all LDAP/Active Directory objects that are of an objectClass of person that are members of a particular Active Directory security group, (CN=Pod2,CN=Users,DC=cms,DC=lab).
+This filter looks at all LDAP/Active Directory objects that are of an objectClass of person that are members of a particular Active Directory security group, (CN=Pod2,CN=Users,DC=cms,DC=lab).
 Any user added to this group in Active Directory will be imported into CMS.

 Now that the LDAP configuration is done, you can perform a manual sync operation.
 There's two ways to do this - through the Web Admin GUI or through the API.